TheLusitanianKing/devcontainer-haskell/README.md

-# VSCode dev container for Haskell
+# Basic VSCode dev container setup for Haskell
-Basic VSCode's dev container setup for Haskell.
+See https://code.visualstudio.com/docs/devcontainers/containers for more information about dev containers.

-Comes with:
+This comes with:
 - GHC
 - Cabal
+- `hlint`
-- `hlint` and `stylish-haskell`
+- and `stylish-haskell`

-Everything is installed through GHCup and should be pretty easy to adapt to your needs.
+Everything is installed through GHCup and it should be pretty easy to adapt to your needs.

 # N.B.
-At the moment, there's no official Haskell dev container configuration.
-If this ever change in the future, please use the official one.
+At the moment, there's no official Haskell dev container configuration but if this ever change, please use the official setup.